modenaxe/dog-breed-classifier/README.md

 # Dog-Breed and Face-Detection

+# Overview
+In this project, I used convolutional neural networks to detect if an image contains a human face or a dog and, in the latter case, to identify the breed of that dog.
 This is an image classification project for my deep learning nanodegree at Udacity.

 # STEPS
 ## 1 Detect Human Faces

 1. Using a Haar feature-detection cascade classifier
 2. Using a deep learning based face detector from OpenCV